glitchdotcom/Pupdates-CMS/README.md

 Parcel is doing the heavylifting here.
 If you don't know what it is, it's probably good that you check out its [website](https://parceljs.org/), but I'll try to describe it quickly here.
 Parcel is a "bundler", that is: it takes as input a bunch of JS, CSS, HTML files (and more!), and figures out how to create a set of output files (a "bundle") that browsers know how to use.

-Parcel begins building its bundle from `frontend/index.html`.
+Parcel collects input files one at a time.
+It starts with `frontend/index.html`.
 There, it sees that a script called `index.js` is required.
-So it adds `index.js` to its input files, and starts parsing it.
-In `index.js`, it sees some `import` statements, so it adds those to its list of "input" files.
-At a certain point, it will have collected all the inputs: it does a few advanced transformations of the source code (it "transpiles" the source), mix it all together, and creates a big `bundle.js` file and places it in a folder named `dist/`.
-You don't see this folder in the editor because it is in `.gitignore`.
+So it adds `index.js` to its input files, and then goes on and parses it.
+In `index.js`, it sees some `import` statements, so it adds those to its list of input files.
+And so on...

+At a certain point, it will have collected all the inputs: it then does a few advanced transformations of the source code (it "transpiles" the source), merge it all together, creates a big `bundle.js` file, and places it in a folder named `dist/`.
+You don't see this folder in the editor because it is listed in `.gitignore`.

 At last, Parcel creates a new `index.html` file, with exactly the same content as the original but that references the `bundle.js` instead of `index.js`, and places it in the `dist/` folder too.

-If you check `backend/server.js`, you'll see `dist/index.html` is the file being served :)
+If you check `backend/server.js`, you'll see that it serves the content of the `dist/` folder (line 17) and you can also spot a reference to `dist/index.html` :)

 ### Parcel watcher